The Seekers (1954 film): Plot

 Wishart and Sergeant Paul join the small group just as Marion finds herself pregnant.
-After the birth, Hongi Tepe's wife follows Wayne when he goes hunting, and as he settles down to sleep she joins him and they kiss.
-Hongi Tepe sees them and wants to kill his wife, as is the tribal custom, but his new-found Christianity sways him to let her live.
+After the birth, Moana follows Wayne when he goes hunting, and as he settles down to sleep she joins him and they kiss.
+Hongi Tepe sees them and wants to kill Moana, as is the tribal custom, but his new-found Christianity sways him to let her live.
 However, a rift between the English and Māori begins.

 Wishart accidentally shoots a Māori's dog (thinking it is a goat) and the owner starts fighting him.
 His gun goes off and shoots the warrior dead.
 The Māori capture Wishart.
 Wayne is determined to dispense justice, telling the Māori that he is acting with the authority of his own powerful king.
 The chief's loyalties are also torn as he knows about Wayne's treachery.
 Wayne gets Wishart away by promising the Māori that he will be returned to England for trial by his own people.
 However, they then fear a reprisal attack by the Māori.

 Wayne tells Marion that he has been "unfaithful" and although deeply hurt she says she still loves him.
 Meanwhile, Hongi Tepe's tribe has formed a truce with their local enemy, and the enemy tribe declare a desire to kill the colonists.
-Hongi Tepe's wife hears this and goes to warn Wayne, but she is waylaid by the hostile Māori.
+Moana hears this and goes to warn Wayne, but she is waylaid by the hostile Māori.

 A battle begins in the night, and the colonists defend themselves.
 Initially successful because of their muskets, the colonists eventually find themselves outnumbered and under siege.
 The attackers use large catapults and fire-bombs to set the house alight.
 Hongi Tepe's tribe appear and start fighting their old enemies.
 In mid-battle, Wayne saves Hongi Tepe's life by shooting his attacker.
 As the battle appears won, Wishart is killed by a spear, and then, with the house ablaze, the roof collapses, killing all the colonists.

 The sole British survivor is Philip and Marion's young baby, Richard, whom Marion had secreted in a safe place outside, and who is found and adopted by Hongi Tepe.
 Finally, the friendly Māori watch a new group of colonists arriving on the beach.